gcc-mirror/gcc/gcc/ada/doc/gnat_rm/standard_and_implementation_defined_restrictions.rst

 * No object renaming
 * No use clause
 * Aggregates must be qualified
-* Non-static choice in array aggregates not allowed
+* Nonstatic choice in array aggregates not allowed
 * The only view conversions which are allowed as in-out parameters are conversions of a tagged type to an ancestor type
 * No mixing of positional and named association in aggregate, no multi choice
 * AND, OR and XOR for arrays only allowed when operands have same static bounds